European Trophy: Teams

 The 2012 edition of the tournament is expanded further by eight teams, for a total of 32 teams.
 Another Swedish team, Brynäs IF joins the tournament this year; Switzerland returns with four teams; another two German teams participate; and another team from Finland joins the tournament.
 The regulation round is played in July–November, while the playoffs were played in December.
 Slavia Praha, however, announced on 31 May 2012 that they would be pulling out of the European Trophy.
 On 18 June it was announced that Piráti Chomutov had taken over Slavia Praha's spot in the South Division.

 On 14 February 2013, the 2013 tournament was officially announced.
 It featured exactly the same 32 teams from last year, marking the first time in Nordic/European Trophy history that the teams remained the same from last year.
-The 32 teams were also divided into exactly the same divisions, and the regulation round schedule (before the playoffs) was similar to last year, the only difference being that the home–away team assignings for each game were switched.
+The 32 teams were also divided into exactly the same divisions, and the regulation round schedule (before the playoffs) was similar to last year, the only difference being that the home–away team assignments for each game were switched.
 Due to the 2014 Winter Olympics, the regulation round ended in September 2013 instead of a spread-out schedule ending in November.